friday27/backend-dev/aws/aws_note.md

 * IAM Federation - Enterprises integrate their own repository of users with IAM using SAML standard (Active Directory)

+* IAM Policy Simulator allows you to test the effects of IAM policies before committing them to production

 ### IAM policy

 There are 3 types of IAM policies available: